NicRalph213/Active_Neuromorphic_Space_Imaging_Liquid_Lens_Dataset/README.md

 Affiliations for all authors: International Centre for Neuromorphic Systems (ICNS), MARCS Institute for Brain, Behaviour and Development, Western Sydney University

-Manuscript is accessible on Arxiv:
+Manuscript is accessible on [TechXiv]: https://www.techrxiv.org/users/851008/articles/1237817-active-neuromorphic-space-imaging-and-focusing-using-liquid-lenses

 ## Dataset: